Malachiain/gatsby-novel-blog/src/pages/chapters/2021-12-05-volume-2-chapter-10.md

 That is an insightful question.

-“Let’s say she has been helpful to us in the past.
+“Let’s say she has been helpful earlier in the year.
 You need not suspect her.”

 Smithers seems to accept that without further question and probably takes it as an unofficial ‘yes’.